 Ntfy Integration Guide

 Integrating Ntfy with UptimeObserver unlocks powerful, real-time monitoring for your systems.
 By combining UptimeObserver's robust uptime monitoring with Ntfy's instant push notifications, you can ensure that any downtime is immediately brought to your attention, wherever you are.
-This seamless integration enhances your ability to react quickly, minimize disruptions, and maintain high service reliability.
+Ntfy is a free, open-source notification service that you can self-host or use via ntfy.sh.

 Support

-If you need help with this integration please reach out to us using the "Need Help?" button on the buttom right corner or send us an email at support@uptimeobserver.com.
+If you need help with this integration please reach out to us using the "Need Help?" button on the bottom right corner or send us an email at support@uptimeobserver.com.

 In Ntfy: